hiulit/RetroPie-Godot-Engine-Emulator/README.md

 ## Using a GPIO/Virtual keyboard

-**Warning!
-When using a GPIO/Virtual keyboard, the actual keyboard won't work anymore.
-But you can always remove the GPIO/Virtual keyboard (see below).**
+> ⚠️ When using a GPIO/Virtual keyboard, the actual keyboard won't work anymore.
+But you can always remove the GPIO/Virtual keyboard (see below).

 As of **v1.2.0**, when using the **FRT** "emulator", you can use a GPIO/Virtual keyboard, such as [GPIOnext](https://github.com/mholgatem/GPIOnext) or [Adafruit's Retrogame](https://github.com/adafruit/Adafruit-Retrogame).